 To learn more about The Way of Debian, click the button below.

 The Way of Linux is committed to serving content that does not track its readers.
-Advertisements are currently seen as a necessary evil.
-In the long term, the plan is to switch to a provider that complies with the standards phrased by the Acceptable Ads initiative, but this will take time.
+In the long term, the plan is to start using a provider that complies with the standards phrased by the Acceptable Ads initiative, but this will take time.
 Most such networks are picky, and with good reason.
 Until the site grows big enough, with a sizeable traffic, it might not be accepted, but as soon as it does, the options to switch over to more privacy conscious advertising will be explored and implemented.

 The Way of Linux tries not to track its readers.
 With the notable exception of advertisements, and disqus comments, which are currently beyond our control, all user tracking had been ditched, and/or replaced with a more privacy-conscious alternative.

 Piwik Matomo (it's s been recently renamed) instance shows valuable information of which articles are read the most.
 Piwik Matomo is set up in a way that it honours do not track requests, so if your browser is set to ask not to track, you will be excluded from all statistics.
 Your IP address is masked so that only the first half showing, e.g. 83.3.., which helps to see approximately how many unique visitors read an individual article, without providing any means to actually identify anyone.
 Piwik Matomo is also set so that it uses no tracking cookies at all.